 The City of Siloam Springs is a public power community, operated and governed by the people for their benefit since 1903.
 The city now operates 187.2 miles of distribution power lines, 33% of which is underground.
 The city also has 10 miles of 69kv transmission lines.
-In March of 2013, The Electric Department served 7,281 total customers.
-The department also maintains 4 substations,1 of which was built by department staff.
-The department installs and maintains street lights, rental lights and traffic signals.
+As of July 2021, The Electric Department served 8,604 total customers.
+The department also maintains four substations, one of which was built by department staff.
+The department installs and maintains street lights, rental lights, and traffic signals.

-The Electric Department has several other customer services besides reliable energy.
-The Electric Department performs electrical inspections, meter testing and fiber optic installation.
-The department also participates in community events, such as the Dogwood Festival and Light up Downtown Project.
+The Electric Department performs electrical inspections, meter testing, and fiber optic installation.
+The department also supports community events such as the Dogwood Festival and the Light up Siloam Springs Christmas event.